-By comparing his father’s kingdom to an “undweeded garden”, that no one now is taking care of and by calling Claudius and his team as nasty weeds that are growing in this kingdom, Hamlet has used an apt metaphor for it.
+By comparing his father’s kingdom to an “undweeded garden,” that no one now is taking care of, and by calling Claudius and his team nasty weeds that are growing in this kingdom, Hamlet has used an apt metaphor.

-Personification means to use something or give life to something as if it is alive.
+Personification means to use something, or to give life to something, as if it is alive.
 Hamlet has used “Frailty” as a personification in this scene.
-For example;
+For example:

-In fact, frailty is a quality and it is not a woman.
+In fact, frailty is a quality, not a woman.
 However, it has been given the quality that it seems like a woman alive and kicking.
 Therefore, it is a personification.